hipay/hipay-docs/hipay-enterprise-sdk-js_3/Reference/1-Reference.md

 ### hipay.updateToken(params)

-Directly call the tokenization API in order to update the token previously tokenized with [hipay.tokenize()](#hipay-enterprise-javascript-sdk-reference-the-hipay-instance-hipaytokenizeparams).
+Directly call the tokenization API in order to update the token previously created with [hipay.tokenize()](#hipay-enterprise-javascript-sdk-reference-the-hipay-instance-hipaytokenizeparams).

-Please refer to the following documentation for parameters. ([update token API reference](https://developer.hipay.com/doc-api/enterprise/token/))
+Please refer to the following documentation for parameters ([update token API reference](https://developer.hipay.com/doc-api/enterprise/token/)).

 ### hipay.getDeviceFingerprint()

-Get the device fingerprint of the final user in order to send it to HiPay API.
+Get the device fingerprint of the final user in order to send it to the HiPay API.

 ### hipay.injectBaseStylesheet()